-Discuss: The standard success goals: happiness, status, fame, and fortune.

-Activity: Bring your answer to "The Lottery Exercise" described at the end of Springboard Chapter 3.
-Come to class with a specific example of someone you know (or admire) who does what you think of as "Meaningful Work" as described in Chapter 4 of Springboard.
+Discuss: Some standard success goals: happiness, status, fame, fortune, meaningful work.
+Activity: Come to class with your answers to the end-of-chapter exercises from chapters 3 and 4 of Springboard.
+Also bring a specific example of someone you know (or admire) who does what you think of as "Meaningful Work" as described in Chapter 4 of Springboard.
 Be prepared to discuss the person you use as your example.
+Finally, think about a metaphor or image that you can use to identify what kinds of activities, accomplishments, or achievements you aspire to.
+The typical "success metaphor" is a ladder that people climb.
+What is your success metaphor?